TheCacophonyProject/classifier-pipeline/README.md

 If there are no tracks for a recording

-- Choose the region with greatest mass if any regions (these are points of interest that never eventuated into tracks)
-- Otherwise take the frame with the highest mean pixel value and find the highest mean pixel 64 x64 region
+Choose the region with greatest mass if any regions exist (these are points of interest that never eventuated into tracks) Otherwise take the frame with the highest mean pixel value and find the highest mean pixel 64 x64 region

 ### evaluate.py
 Evaluates the performance of a classify.py run and generates reports.